Extradition: Extradition treaties or agreements

 The consensus in international law is that a state does not have any obligation to surrender an alleged criminal to a foreign state, because one principle of sovereignty is that every state has legal authority over the people within its borders.
 Such absence of international obligation, and the desire for the right to demand such criminals from other countries, have caused a web of extradition treaties or agreements to evolve.
-When no applicable extradition agreement is in place, a sovereign may still request the expulsion or lawful return of an individual pursuant to the requested state's domestic law.
+When no applicable extradition agreement is in place, a state may still request the expulsion or lawful return of an individual pursuant to the requested state's domestic law.
 This can be accomplished through the immigration laws of the requested state or other facets of the requested state's domestic law.
 Similarly, the codes of penal procedure in many countries contain provisions allowing for extradition to take place in the absence of an extradition agreement.
-Sovereigns may, therefore, still request the expulsion or lawful return of a fugitive from the territory of a requested state in the absence of an extradition treaty.
+States may, therefore, still request the expulsion or lawful return of a fugitive from the territory of a requested state in the absence of an extradition treaty.

 No country in the world has an extradition treaty with all other countries; for example, the United States lacks extradition treaties with China, Russia, Namibia, the United Arab Emirates, North Korea, Bahrain, and many other countries.

 There are two types of extradition treaties: list and dual criminality treaties.
-The most common and traditional is the list treaty, which contains a list of crimes for which a suspect will be extradited.
-Dual criminality treaties generally allow for extradition of a criminal suspect if the punishment is more than one year imprisonment in both countries.
-Occasionally the amount of the time of the sentence agreed upon between the two countries is varied.
-Under both types of treaties, if the conduct is not a crime in both countries then it will not be an extraditable offense.
+The most common and traditional is the list treaty, which contains a list of crimes for which a suspect is to be extradited.
+Dual criminality treaties generally allow for the extradition of a criminal suspect if the punishment is more than one year imprisonment in accordance with the laws of both countries.
+Occasionally the length of the sentence agreed upon between the two countries is varied.
+Under both types of treaties, if the conduct is not considered a crime in both of the countries involved then it will not be an extraditable offense.

 Generally, an extradition treaty requires that a country seeking extradition be able to show that: